Frequently Asked Questions (FAQs)

 For a new lid, a subscriber will be charged/invoiced for $5.00.

-If an invoice for replacement property is not paid by a subscriber within 30 days of our emailing it to a subscriber, the subscriber may be subject to involuntary termination of their Services, as well as other financial and legal consequences, as per our Terms of Service.
+If an invoice for replacement property is not paid by a subscriber within 30 days of our emailing it to a subscriber, the subscriber may be subject to involuntary termination of their Services, as well as other financial and/or legal consequences, as per our Terms of Service.

 Unequivocally, no.